 \begin{Thm} The following is true: \begin{enumerate} \item[i)] $ K^q_T(X_{k, \infty})\cong \lim\limits_{\rightarrow}K^{red,q}_T(X_{k,l}).$ \item[ii)] The algebra $K^q_T(X_k, \infty)$ is 3d-mirror self-dual, i.e. \end{enumerate}

 so that the quivers $X_{k, \infty}$ and $X^!_{k, \infty}$ are given in \figref{fig:Ainfmirror}. \end{Thm}

 .1in

-\textbf{Remark.} As we have seen the nondegenerate solutions of the finite QQ-systems of rank $r$ were naturally related to the nondegenerate $Z$-twisted Miura $(SL(r+1), \hbar)$-opers.
-The infinite QQ-system can be related in a similar fashion to the Z-twisted Miura $(\overline{GL}(\infty), \hbar)$-opers, where $\overline{GL}(\infty)$ is a certain completion of $GL(\infty)$.
+\textbf{Remark.} As we have seen the nondegenerate solutions of the finite $QQ$-systems of rank $r$ were naturally related to the nondegenerate $Z$-twisted Miura $(SL(r+1), \hbar)$-opers.
+The infinite $QQ$-system can be related in a similar fashion to the Z-twisted Miura $(\overline{GL}(\infty), \hbar)$-opers, where $\overline{GL}(\infty)$ is a certain completion of $GL(\infty)$.
 We won't discuss this object here and refer the reader to \cite{Koroteev:2020mxs} for more details.

 .1in

 Note that there is a natural action of the additive group: \begin{Prop} The algebra $K^q_T(X_{k, \infty})$ is invariant under the action of a symmetry group generated by the overall shift of vertices in $X_{k, \infty}$ quiver: